AriFordsham/GHCWiki/no-sub-kinds.md

 ### Issues from Dimitrios

+(Apr 15: These issues are absolutely present in Richard's current implementation.)

 You make it sound as if the only problem is defaulting.
 But I do not think it is enough.
 For instance, what prevents a user from writing:

 ```wiki